CGNonofr/javascript-codegolf/statement.md

 # Use the `eval` function

 This trick is ...tricky.
-To sum all value of an array, we use a verbose syntax `implying a reduce`.
+To sum all values of an array, we use a verbose syntax implying a `reduce`.

-The alternative is to generate an expression, inserting a `+` between each digit, then evaluating it
+The alternative is to generate an expression, inserting a `+` between each digit, then evaluating it.

 `54879` become `5+4+8+7+9` which evaluate to `33`